Ashes 1986/87: Nasser Hussain, Mike Atherton and Bob Willis recall the impact of England's victory

 But the impact of the victory resounded throughout English cricket, affecting fans of all ages - including two future and one former England captain.

-Nasser Hussain, Mike Atherton and Bob Willis recall the impact that the achievement of Gatting's greats had on them and why it resonates still.
+Nasser Hussain, Michael Atherton and Bob Willis recall the impact that the achievement of Gatting's greats had on them and why it resonates still.

 Nasser (then aged 18): I was at Durham Uni at the time, I think; the thing I remember most was Chris Broad and the way he stamped his authority on the series.
 He was a big, tall, stand-up batsman who made it his job to take on Australia's new-ball bowlers.
 Beefy, Gower, Lamb and that lot were my heroes at that time and as their confidence grew you suddenly started to believe that this side shouldn't be written off and that in fact they could beat the Aussies.

-Of course, it's massively different these days - people will be able to watch this Ashes series to their hearts content.
+Of course, it's massively different these days.
 If anything there will be a surfeit of coverage in comparison to 25 years ago.
 I guess that's how sport has changed, or rather how Sky has changed sport.

 One of the stranger aspects of that tour was the contribution of Jack Richards, who scored a hundred in the draw at Perth only to disappear from the game less than two years later.
 Beefy's hundred in the first Test was series-changing - he simply took on their bowling after coming to the wicket with England not entirely out of the woods at 198-4.